Anxiety

 For example:

-• A student aiming for top grades might lose sleep revising late into the night.
+• A student aiming for top grades may lose sleep revising late into the night.

-• Another may fear disappointing parents, leading to restlessness and constant worry.
+• Another may fear disappointing family members, leading to constant worry.

 Unchecked, these feelings can negatively affect academic performance and long-term mental well-being.